Kurzweil 1000 Expanders

 LCD light

 They grow dimmer with age and finally go out.
 The original is a Seiko M1632, widely available for less than $10.
-Seiko Model M1632, tech sheets and data can be found at the website. http://www.eio.com/m1632ap.htm OR Densitron LM4262 depth 14 cm Densitron LM2162 depth 10 cm http://www.densitron.com/displays/products/?o=1&cat=1&id=1 Installation instructions can be found here backlight-fix.
+Seiko Model M1632, tech sheets and data can be found at the web site. http://www.eio.com/m1632ap.htm OR Densitron LM4262 depth 14 cm Densitron LM2162 depth 10 cm http://www.densitron.com/displays/products/?o=1&cat=1&id=1 Installation instructions can be found here backlight-fix.
 This is a difficult change because of space requirements.
 Telesisgear.com http://backlights.telesisgear.com <http://backlights.telesisgear.com/> .

 They are friendly, reasonably priced, and excellent instructions.

-Weird behaviour
+Weird behavior

 Sometime pins in sockets get oxidized.
 Pull each chip carefully and clean carefully.
 Use standard chip puller.
 Digital noise that appears random, AFTER an upgrade?
 David G has discovered that some of the boards had JP05 hanging in the air and wasn't connected to anything.
 Instructions/info on upgrades page and chip data page.

-Here is a typical fixit story related to oxidized pins/sockets - from June 2008
+Here is a typical fix it story related to oxidized pins/sockets - from June 2008

 (Names removed by webmaster)